 Unclaimed card and request letters, prepaid one full rate, but not wholly prepaid, are to be returned to mailing office for delivery to the writer, who will be required to pay the amount originally due.
-If payment be refused the matter will be indersed REFUSED, and treated as such.
+If payment be refused the matter will be indersed Refused, and treated as such.
 (See section 602.)

 Sec.
-595. Postal Cards.-When the message upon an unclaimed postal card is wholly or partly written, and the name and address of the writer is disclosed, the same shall be returned to writer after thirty days from date of its receipt, with the words "RETURNED TO WRITER," stamped thereon, and his name and address written underneat h across the face of the card.
+595. Postal Cards.-When the message upon an unclaimed postal card is wholly or partly written, and the name and address of the writer is disclosed, the same shall be returned to writer after thirty days from date of its receipt, with the words "Returned to writer," stamped thereon, and his name and address written underneath across the face of the card.
 If the message be wholly printed, it will be treated as printed matter.
 (See section 598.)

 Sec.
-596. Return of Other than First Class and Request Matter .- All matter, other than first class, may be returned, but is subject to an additional charge for postage for returning the same.
-When the sender of matter which would be subject to return postage shall, by indorsement upon the wrapper or otherwise, request its return, postmasters should comply with such request within the time fixed by the sender-if no time is fixed, then at the end of thirty days-first charging such matter, however, with the necessary return postage, and indorse the same "RETURN POSTAGE DUE ---- CENTS;" and the post master at the office to which such matter is returned must affix thereto postage-due stamps sufficient to cover the return postage, and collect the same from the sender before delivering such returned matter.
-If the s ender should refuse to pay return postage, the matter must be disposed of as "RE-If the matter be unclaimed, it will be treated as other un-FUSED." claimed matter.
+596. Return of Other than First Class and Request Matter.-All matter, other than first class, may be returned, but is subject to an additional charge for postage for returning the same.
+When the sender of matter which would be subject to return postage shall, by indorsement upon the wra pper or otherwise, request its return, postmasters should comply with such request within the time fixed by the sender-if no time is fixed, then at the end of thirty days-first charging such matter, however, with the necessary return postage, and in dorse the same "Return postage due -- cents;" and the postmaster at the office to which such matter is returned must affix thereto postage due stamps sufficient to cover the return postage, and collect the same from the sender before delivering such returned matter.
+If the sender should refuse to pay return postage, the matter must be disposed of as "Refused."
+If the matter be unclaimed, it will be treated as other unclaimed matter.
 If postage stamps or money sufficient to pay the return postage be furnished by the sender, the postmaster at the returning office must affix to the matter returned the necessary stamps and cancel them, the same as if the matter had been originally mailed at his office.